apalache-mc/apalache/docs/manual.md

 <a name="parsing"></a>
 ## 6.4.
 Parsing and pretty-printing

-If you like to check that your TLA+ specification is syntactically correct, without running the model checker, you can run the following command.
+If you'd like to check that your TLA+ specification is syntactically correct, without running the model checker, you can run the following command:

 ```bash
 $ apalache parse <myspec>.tla